 Kenneth Crosthwaite Murray was a British colonial officer in Nigeria and the founding director of the department of antiquities in colonial Nigeria.
 He arrived in Nigeria in 1927 to work for the education department.
 Murray was an itinerate art teacher, travelling across southern Nigeria, developing the art curriculum, and training teachers.
-He influenced artists such as Uthman M. Ibrahim and Ben C. Enwonwu, who were considered part of the Murray Schoolideas on modern African art were disseminated across the country, influencing artist-teachers such as Akinola Lasekan.
-Further contributing to modernism and art preservation in Nigeria, Murray the department of antiquities and facilitated the opening of seven museums before independence in 1960: The House of Images at Esie (1945), The Jos Museum (1952), the Ife Museum (1954), Nigerian Museum in Lagos (1957), Oron Museum (1958), Benin Museum (1960), the Historic House Museum in Kano (1960).
+He influenced artists such as Uthman M. Ibrahim and Ben C. Enwonwu, who were considered part of the Murray School.
+His ideas on modern African art were disseminated across the country, influencing artist-teachers such as Akinola Lasekan.
+Throughout his career, Murray undertook many efforts to preserve and promote Nigerian artistic heritage including curating and lending to national and international exhibitions, requesting the repatriation of protected works, documenting and collecting antiquities and regulating their export.
+Further contributing to modernism and art preservation in Nigeria, Murray established the department of antiquities and facilitated the opening of seven museums before independence in 1960: The House of Images at Esie (1945), The Jos Museum (1952), the Ife Museum (1954), Nigerian Museum in Lagos (1957), Oron Museum (1958), Benin Museum (1960), the Historic House Museum in Kano (1960).